 '''

-/usr/sbin/lsattr -E -l sys0 -a realmem
+/usr/contrib/bin/machinfo | grep -i Memory

-/usr/sbin/lsps -a
+/usr/sbin/swapinfo -a

 '''

 The minimum required RAM is at least 2.5 GB of RAM for Oracle Grid Infrastructure for a Cluster installations, including installations where you plan to install Oracle RAC.
+The minimum required swap space is 2 GB.